KennedyPattersonTAMU/Painting-Blind/README.md

 I noticed that despite the fact that they are the only colors invisible on the Deuteranopia colorwheel the ending painting is overwhelmingly red and green.
 I have no good explanation for this phenomena.

-I would like to create another series featuring Daltonized versions of these filters to see how that changes my options.
+I would like to create another series featuring Daltonized versions of these filters to see how that changes my options as well as a version with Tritanopia included.

 ## Conclusion
 In conclusion, I think that though CB can cause vast challenges in creating art, it also can create great opportunities for beauty and a unique aesthetic.